KKFT

 KKFT (99.1 MHz, "99.1 FM Talk") is a commercial FM radio station licensed to Gardnerville–Minden, Nevada, and broadcasting to the Reno–Carson City radio market.
 KKFT airs a talk radio format and is owned and operated by the Evans Broadcast Group.

 Studios and offices are on Idaho Street in Carson City.
 The main transmitter is off Goni Road, also in Carson City.
 KKFT can also be heard on a 3,250-watt booster station, KKFT-FM1 in Stateline, Nevada.

 Programming

-KKFT mostly carries nationally syndicated conservative talk shows: Armstrong & Getty, Tom Sullivan, Lars Larson, Jimmy Failla, John B. Wells, Markley, Van Camp & Robbins and Coast to Coast AM with George Noory.
+On weekdays, KKFT mostly carries nationally syndicated conservative talk programs: Armstrong & Getty, The Lars Larson Show, Fox Across America with Jimmy Failla, The Guy Benson Show, The Larry Elder Show, Markley, Van Camp & Robbins and Coast to Coast AM with George Noory.
 Weekends feature shows on health, money, home repair, technology and guns.
-Weekend hosts include Hugh Hewitt, Our American Stories with Lee Habeeb, The Ramsey Show with Dave Ramsey, At Home with Gary Sullivan, Gun Talk with Tom Gresham and Leo Laporte, The Tech Guy.
+Weekend programs include The Scott Jennings Show, The Larry Kudlow Show, The Ramsey Show with Dave Ramsey, At Home with Gary Sullivan, Gun Talk with Tom Gresham and Ark Midnight with John B. Wells.
 Most hours begin with world and national news from Fox News Radio.

-KKFT once aired the only Carson-Reno-Tahoe local weekday morning talk show hosted by conservative Monica Jaye.
+KKFT once aired a local weekday morning talk show hosted by conservative Monica Jaye.
 She was formerly at rival talk station 780 KKOH.